 Photo: Jennie and I with our clan of beautiful grandchildren: Emily, Tyler, Audra, Lizzy, and Perri.

 I think my grandchildren seem to be the funniest.
 This is probably more perspective than reality because grandparents have the luxury of laughing with their grandchildren without the constant pressure of parenthood.
-Grandparents usually think certain things are funny who would not have laughed in the role of parents.
+Grandparents usually think certain things are funny who would not have laughed at the situation in the role of parents.
 Grandparents for sure are not as serious or strict as parents.

-In my relationships with my grandchildren, I am a little goofier than with their parents.
+In my relationships with my grandchildren, I am a little goofier with them than I was with their parents.
 I can be a goofball at times.
 There are not too many bobby pins for me to pull to let my hair down.
 As I have gotten older, I have no shame when it comes to playing with my grandchildren.
 We laugh, act goofy together, and have a good time.
 My grandkids have told me flat-out, “Papa, you’re funny!”
 I wear it like a badge!

 So maybe grandkids are funny because grandparents set the stage so they can be even more funny.